Protoss78/json_inspector/README.md

 ### 1. Interactive Expansion
 - Click on arrows to expand/collapse nodes
 - Use `initiallyExpanded` parameter to control initial state
+- Use `expansionDepth` parameter to control how deep the initial expansion goes:
+  - `-1` (default): Expand all levels when `initiallyExpanded` is true
+  - `1`: Expand only the first level
+  - `2`: Expand up to the second level
+  - And so on...

 ### 2. Selection and Copying
 - Click anywhere on a line to select it